 Blessings of Cancer

 Good can come from this type of trial.
 It is not obvious amongst the ugly heartbreak associated with cancer, but it is there if we choose to find it.
-Our priorities have been realigned with what is most important, and as we’ve proceeded with faith, we have been strengthened in remarkable ways.
+Our priorities have been realigned with what is most important, and as we’ve proceeded with faith, we were strengthened in remarkable ways.

 I’m reminded of a scripture in Philippians 4:7 which refers to the peace of God, which passeth all understanding.
 Feeling peace when the world tells us we should be panicking is beyond my understanding.
 I can only attribute our peace as a tender mercy and blessing from God.